 Disc brakes don’t actually squeal.
 It is an expression.
 However, if you are an avid all-terrain mountain biker you are definitely going to want to think about replacing your old V-brake configuration with disc brakes.
 In spite of them being heavier (who cares about a little extra weight?
 It’s a great workout!)
 They add a bunch of features to mountain bikes.

-8 thoughts on “7 Reasons You Should Go For Mountain Bike Disc Brakes”
+8 thoughts on “7 Reasons To Buy Mountain Bike Disc Brakes”

 Yet hydraulic disc brakes in the medium range still don’t brake as good as the better (but cheaper) v-brake options.
 Only in the top range hydraulic disc brakes may be better than v-brakes.